TurakhiaLab/panman/docs/install.md

  The docker image comes with preinstalled panmanUtils and other tools such as PanGraph, PGGB, and RIVET.

 ## Using DockerFile
-Docker container with preinstalled <i>panmanUtils</i> can also be built from DockerFile by following these steps:
+Docker container with preinstalled <i>panmanUtils</i> can also be built from DockerFile by following these steps

 0. Dependencies
     i.
 Docker
     ii.
 Git
 1. Clone the repository
 ```bash
 git https://github.com/TurakhiaLab/panman.git